saitaiky/notebook/docs/docs/cloud-computing/aws/database/elastic-cache.md

 :::caution Sticky session in ALB
 Enable sticky sessions in the Application Load Balancer is not an option here! - As the Application Load Balancer itself is replaced on each new deployment, so maintaining sticky sessions via the Application Load Balancer will not work.
 :::

+## Redis VS Memcached
+**Amazon ElastiCache** supports both **Memcached** and **Redis** as in-memory caching engines.
+Each has its own use cases and reasons for implementation:

+**Memcached:**
+- **Use Cases:** Memcached is ideal for use cases that require simple and fast caching of frequently accessed data.
+It's suited for scenarios where data does not need to be persisted long-term, and cache eviction can be managed based on Least Recently Used (LRU) principles.
+- **Reasons:** Memcached offers high-speed, low-latency caching, making it well-suited for applications that require rapid data retrieval, such as session caching, real-time analytics, and temporary data storage.

+**Redis:**
+- **Use Cases:** Redis is versatile and suits a wide range of use cases, including caching, real-time analytics, session management, and more.
+Its advanced features, like data persistence, data structures, and publish/subscribe capabilities, make it suitable for more complex caching needs and scenarios requiring data manipulation.
+- **Reasons:** Redis provides richer data types, supports more advanced caching strategies, and can be used for both caching and as a data store.
+Its persistence options, including snapshots and AOF (Append-Only File), enable data durability and recovery, making it a choice for applications that need both caching and data persistence.

+In summary, choose **Memcached** for straightforward(simplest model), high-speed caching where data persistence is not a primary concern, and select **Redis** when you need a more versatile caching solution with advanced data structures, persistence options, and additional features beyond caching.